This glossary contains definitions related to IT Certifications.

 A cloud architect is an IT professional who is responsible for overseeing a company's cloud computing strategy.

-chief transformation officer (CTO)
+chief customer officer (CCO)

 Terms related to the processes and services implemented and managed by an organization’s information technology (IT) department.
 Topics covered include systems management, configuration management, API management and DevOps, as well as real-time performance monitoring and management.

 A container repository is a collection of related container images that provide different versions of an application.